pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

 ## 4.1 Predicting on hold-out data

 In many cases you want to predict on unseen / hold-out data.
 This is especially relevant in Probabilistic Machine Learning and Bayesian Deep Learning.
 We recently improved the API in this regard with the `pm.Data` container.
-It is a wrapper around a `theano.shared` variable whose values can be changed later.
-Otherwise they can be passed into PyMC3 just like any other numpy array or tensor.
+It is a wrapper around a `aesara.shared` variable whose values can be changed later.
+Otherwise they can be passed into PyMC just like any other numpy array or tensor.

-This distinction is significant since internally all models in PyMC3 are giant symbolic expressions.
-When you pass data directly into a model, you are giving Theano permission to treat this data as a constant and optimize it away as it sees fit.
+This distinction is significant since internally all models in PyMC are giant symbolic expressions.
+When you pass data directly into a model, you are giving Aesara permission to treat this data as a constant and optimize it away as it sees fit.
 If you need to change this data later you might not have a way to point at it in the symbolic expression.
-Using `theano.shared` offers a way to point to a place in that symbolic expression, and change what is there.
+Using `aesara.shared` offers a way to point to a place in that symbolic expression, and change what is there.

 ```{code-cell} ipython3
 x = np.random.randn(100)